Income Protection Insurance For Dentists

 It differs from standard income protection insurance as it considers dividends and salaries paid through the limited company.

-If you are unemployed for a period without insurance coverage, your financial fallback is the UK Government sickness benefit.
-It is less than £100 per week and payable for a maximum of 28 weeks.
-It is not an option for many who want to maintain a fraction of a lifestyle.
+If you are unemployed for a period without insurance coverage, your financial fallback is the UK Government’s sickness benefit.
+It is less than £100 per week and is payable for a maximum of 28 weeks.

 Income Protection For the NHS Dentist

-This means that income protection for dentists can be offset against the employer’s sick pay period.
-Effectively, the deferred period in the insurance coverage could start a year after an application for a benefit takes place.
-It helps reduce the cost of the monthly payment into the plan.
+Effectively, the deferred period in the insurance coverage could start a year after the application for a benefit.
+It helps reduce the monthly payment cost of the plan.

 How Can Insurance Hero Help?